klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 caver.rpc.klay.getBalance(address [, blockNumber] [, callback])
 ```

-Return the balance of the account of given address in Klaytn network.
+Returns the balance of the account of given address in Klaytn.

 **Parameters**